DUI and Refusal of a Breath or Blood Test in Pennsylvania

 Don’t fight your DUI charges alone – Call Attorney Wana Saadzoi today to see how she can help.

-At Saadzoi Law, we’ve been very successful in winning DUI cases, even very difficult cases where the defendant refused a chemical test.
+At The Law Offices of Wana Saadzoi, Esquire LLC, we’ve been very successful in winning DUI cases, even very difficult cases where the defendant refused a chemical test.

 Attorney Saadzoi has a solid reputation in Southeast PA as a top-rated DUI attorney who will fight hard for your rights.